Title: Dogtooth (Greek: Kynodontas)

 Dogtooth tells about a family of: a sinister father, an oppressed-looking mother, and three awkward young adult children (two daughters and a son)—they aren’t exposed to their own names.
 The thing is, they might look ‘normal’ as most families look from the outside, but the fact is even way more disturbing than it seems.

 Living in a ‘friendly-looking’ compound with a nice garden and a swimming pool, the children are never allowed to go out ever since they were born.
 There are no facilities given to provide them having contact with the world outside.
 The father tells them that they can leave the house once they lose their canine tooth, meaning that they can finally face dangers.
 No telephone, nothing to watch—except the home video of the family, playing activities they regularly do in the house.
-All the siblings is are playing around and doing some kind of unusual game to help them spend times.
+All the siblings do is playing around and doing some kind of unusual game to help them spend times.

 Everyday, the children have this kind of ‘homeschooling’: learning new vocabulary through a tape recorder.
 Shockingly, the collection of words given have deviated meanings from what they actually mean, such as: “sea” means leather chair with wooden armrests, “highway” means very strong wind, “shotgun” means beautiful white bird, and so on.
 The violent parents also teach them the same: “telephone” means salt, “cunt” means lamp, “zombie” means a yellow little flower, etc.